 The law does not require that all of these factors are present, nor does it indicate whether one is more important.
 However, there must be at least some factors present, and overall, the court is interested in whether the relationship is akin to a marital relationship.
 Proving cohabitation can be difficult, especially when the parties maintain separate households and bank accounts.
 If the issue of cohabitation is present in your family law matter, it is best to consult a family law attorney with experience in alimony modifications.

 Alimony is a crucial issue for divorcing spouses.
 Having a knowledgeable and tenacious attorney on your side can be decisive in your case.
-If you are going through a divorce, contact the law offices of Peter Van Aulen today for an initial consultation at 201-845-7400.
+If you are going through a divorce, contact the law offices of Peter Van Aulen today for a free initial consultation at 201-845-7400.